Behavior Tree Design

 Bandit Behavior Test¶

-Starting off with an simple assumption that Bandits will branch off between Alert
+Starting off with an simple assumption that Bandits will branch off between Alert and Idle.

-They are likely mutually exclusive, which should give us the default check of Alert or Idle
+They are likely mutually exclusive, which should give us the default check of Alert or Idle.

-, some things a Bandit might do while idling:
+For Idle, some things a Bandit might do while idling:

-- IsHungry
+- IsHungry -> EatFood

-- WantToCleanGun
+- WantToCleanGun -> CleanGun

 - TalkToBandits

-, seeking for a enemy, experience an anomaly, etc..
+For Alert, seeking for a enemy, experience an anomaly, etc..

--> SearchEnemy
+- IsEnemyMIA -> SearchEnemy

-While writing this out, even Alert
+While writing this out, even Alert and Idle needs checks.

 - For bandit to be alert, it needs to know there is an enemy.

-, it's more like HasEnemyData & Alert | IsSafe & Idle
+- So now instead of Alert or Idle, it's more like HasEnemyData & Alert | IsSafe & Idle

 What if we want a patrol mechanic?
-It's seems neither Alert
+It's seems neither Alert or Idle.

-- Maybe a new logic tree for Duty
+- Maybe a new logic tree for Duty.

 How about if bandit is in danger, like about to die?

-- A new tree for Danger
+- A new tree for Danger.

 How about bandit interaction with other bandits?

-flow, in order for bandits to help or interact with other bandits as Help
+- Probably inside the IsSafe flow, in order for bandits to help or interact with other bandits as Help, Talk.

 The flow of two NPC logic trees interacting together should probably look something like this.